linera-io/linera-protocol/CLI.md

 * `--cache-size <CACHE_SIZE>` — The maximal number of entries in the storage cache

   Default value: `1000`
-* `--notification-retry-delay-ms <NOTIFICATION_RETRY_DELAY>` — Delay increment for retrying to connect to a validator for notifications
+* `--notification-retry-delay-ms <RETRY_DELAY>` — Delay increment for retrying to connect to a validator for notifications

   Default value: `1000`
-* `--notification-retries <NOTIFICATION_RETRIES>` — Number of times to retry connecting to a validator for notifications
+* `--max-retries <MAX_RETRIES>` — Number of times to retry connecting to a validator for notifications

   Default value: `10`
 * `--wait-for-outgoing-messages` — Whether to wait until a quorum of validators has confirmed that all sent cross-chain messages have been delivered